youngwookim/awesome-hadoop/README.md

 * [Apache Zookeeper](http://zookeeper.apache.org/) - Apache Zookeeper
 * [Apache Curator](http://curator.apache.org/) - ZooKeeper client wrapper and rich ZooKeeper framework
 * [inviso](https://github.com/Netflix/inviso) - Inviso is a lightweight tool that provides the ability to search for Hadoop jobs, visualize the performance, and view cluster utilization.
+* [Logit.io](https://logit.io/) - Send logs from Hadoop to Elasticsearch for monitoring and alerting.

 ## Search